ftrackhq/ftrack-connect-package/doc/build.rst

 Build and Release
 #################

-**ftack Connect** can be packaged and released as binary through different systems.
+**ftrack Connect** can be packaged and released as binary through different systems.
 In this section we'll have a closer look on how to.